 We hear the booming sounds of the volcano as we climb.
 As we reach the rim and smell the Sulphur fumes we are struck by the roar of this intimidating force of nature.

-Sounds come from inside the earth – some say like a huge jet engine at full throttle!
-We may feel the earth tremble.
+The sounds come from inside the earth – some say like a huge jet engine at full throttle!
+We may even feel the earth tremble.

 A concrete security wall extends for about 75 metres along the rim.
-A narrow path extends beyond that but with steep drops off both sides, beyond the wall is NOT recommended.
+A narrow path extends beyond that but with steep drops off both sides – going beyond the wall is NOT recommended.